material-motion/material-motion/community/README.md

 # Community

-Working on an implementation to an idea explored in this book?
+Working on or found an implementation to an idea explored in this book?
 We'd love to list it here.

 This is an index of **existing or in-development implementations** of the ideas expressed in this book.